Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Glyvia, my kind hiking partner, offered me her apple to assuage my hunger, but I was so close, I didn't want to stop.
 I preferred to slug on through until the albergue.
 I think I also wanted to stew a bit.
 Perhaps it helped to power me on!
 I sure know that I was quite upset.
 When I listened to my voice journal for the end of this day, the steam was really coming out of my ears!
 Thank God for my voice journal!!

-The other way "Por Burón" to the right is of similar length as the standard way, is perhaps a bit harder, and for certain much more solitary.
 Few pilgrims take this variant because there are no services its entire length, when it joins the main route at the Hospital in Montouto, 11.3 kilometers later.
 Plus, the nearest accommodation is yet another 17 kilometers down the road in O Cádavo!
 More pilgrims might take this alternative in the future, if there were an albergue in Proba de Burón.
-Otherwise, it would be a monster 30 kilometers to the next accommodation!
+Otherwise, it would be a monster 35 kilometers to the next accommodation!
 So for now, A Fonsagrada, in my opinion, is the only choice.
 To see more information about this alternative, click here.
+And when looking for GPS tracks, I could only find a gentleman named Carlos Lagarón who has uploaded his to Wikiloc: Click here for those.
+However, he begins his walk from A Fonsagrada, a doable variation of the “Variante de A Proba de Burón.”
+We shall see what the future will bring for this route, with a town filled with lots of pilgrimage history.

 Albergue Hostal Cantábrico in A Fonsagrada, Asturias, SpainAlbergue Hostal Cantábrico

-The town church is worth having a look, since it is more beautiful on the inside and there is also a pilgrim's office close by.
-I seemed to have plenty of energy to explore around town, once I had rejoined my husband, and had a nice shower, and a nice snack!
+The town church is worth having a look, below, since it is more beautiful on the inside and there is also a pilgrim's office close by.

-Our walk today had started at 8:00 and ended at 2:00, so it was a short day, relative to the others.
-But to me, this day seven on the Camino Primitive was brutal for all its hills.
+I seemed to have plenty of energy to explore around town, once I had re-joined my husband, had a nice shower and a nice snack!
+Our walk today had started at 0800 and ended at 1400, so it was a short day, relative to the others.
+But to me, this day seven on the Camino Primitivo was brutal for all its hills and because of my state of mind and my ill health.

-Our Camino family, who all eventually caught up with us in the albergue, gathered together in this outdoor café for a late lunch.
+Our Camino family who all eventually caught up with us in the albergue, gathered together in this outdoor café for a late lunch.

-pilgrims gather for dinner in A FonsagradaRich, Elle, Maria, Magdalena, Kurt, Saskia, Francisco, Igor and Glyvia
+Rich, Elle, Maria, Magdalena, Kurt, Saskia, Francisco, Igor and GlyviaRich, Elle, Maria, Magdalena, Kurt, Saskia, Francisco, Igor and Glyvia

 Reflections on Day Seven of My Camino Primitivo